 [PSS DOSE UNIT REQUEST]

 The new Request Change to Dose Unit [PSS DOSE UNIT REQUEST] option is provided for users to request additions or changes to the DOSE UNITS file (#51.24).
-The request is directed to an Outlook mail group (VAOITVHITPSDOSEUNITREQ@VA.GOV) that will review and act on the requests.
+The request is directed to an Outlook mail group REDACTED that will review and act on the requests.
 A copy of the request is also sent to the user’s VistA email account.
 The following information about the request will be needed:

 Dose Unit to be added or modified (required)